plone/plone.app.contenttypes/README.rst

 The aim is to mimick the old default-types as closely as possible, not to change the content-creation experience for editors.

-There is a PLIP to include plone.app.contenttypes in Plone 4.4: https://dev.plone.org/ticket/12344
+plone.app.contenttypes has been merged into the Plone 4.4 branch and will be shipped with the next Plone release: https://dev.plone.org/ticket/12344

 Compatability